fes300/TiplanManager/README.md

 ## Getting the code

-Just clone the repository with `git clone git@bitbucket.org:fes300/tiplan-manager.git` init the submodules with `git submodule init` and lastly update the submodules with `git submodule update`.
+Just clone the repository with:

+`git clone git@bitbucket.org:fes300/tiplan-manager.git`

+init the submodules with:

+`git submodule init`

+and lastly update the submodules with:

+`git submodule update`.

 ## Running it with Docker compose